TUMMY TUCK GREENWICH, CT & Westchester, NY

 Do you have a ‘pouch’ in your belly that simply won’t go away no matter how much you diet and exercise?
-If you live in Fairfield County, Connecticut or Westchester County, New York and are interested in a Tummy Tuck to address this unwanted problem, Dr. Sandra Margoles is one of the most sought-after cosmetic and plastic surgeons in the region.
+If you live in Fairfield County, Connecticut and are interested in a Tummy Tuck to address this unwanted problem, Dr. Sandra Margoles is one of the most sought-after cosmetic and plastic surgeons in the region.
 Tummy Tuck (Abdominoplasty) is a very popular procedure that smooths and sculpts the mid-section.

-Ready to receive the best Tummy tuck results and experience in Greenwich, Fairfield County, CT and Westchester, NY?
+Ready to receive the best Tummy tuck results and experience in Greenwich, Fairfield County, CT?
 Reach out to Dr. Margoles and her team by calling her office in Greenwich at (203) 869-2939.
 You can also contact us by filling out our online form today.

 Tummy Tuck Surgery Benefits

-Almost anyone who is bothered by excess skin and tissue around the abdomen can benefit from tummy tuck.
+Almost anyone who is bothered by excess skin and tissue around the abdomen can benefit from a tummy tuck procedure.
 Tummy Tucks not only remove fatty tissue but they also tighten the muscles in the abdomen resulting in a flatter, smoother stomach.

 tummy tucks correct: